Client: City of Ottawa

-J.L.
-Richards & Associates Limited (JLR) was retained as the Prime Consultant for the Manotick Watermain Link (MWL) Phase 1 and North Island Link (NIL) project.
+JLR was retained as the Prime Consultant for the Manotick Watermain Link (MWL) Phase 1 and North Island Link (NIL) project.
 This project represents the first phase of the City of Ottawa’s (City) long-term plan to improve capacity and redundancy of water supply across the Rideau River to the areas of Barrhaven South and Riverside South, while also improving the reliability of supply to existing customers in the Village of Manotick.

 The MWL (Phase 1) and NIL project consists of close to 2,500 m of 600 mm transmission watermain from the termination of the existing main within the Riverside South Community and along River Road south to Walter Upton Collins Park.
 From there, a 319 m long horizontal directional drilling (HDD) crossing (in bedrock) under the main branch of the Rideau River was constructed to bring the main onto Long Island.
 A second 304 m long HDD crossing (in bedrock) brought the transmission main under the “back channel” of the Rideau River to its connection to the existing 406 mm main on Rideau Valley Drive.